 Step by Step Instructions

 This time I decided to take a picture of every step I did in order to make it easier for you to follow.
 Hope it helps.
 You can find the regular recipe on the bottom of the page.

-Then I add coriander and yogurt and serve:
+Add coriander and Instant Pot yogurt and serve.

 Instant pot Chili Con Carne

 - ¼ teaspoon pepper

 - 1 tin red kidney beans drained and rinsed

 - 2 stalk celery finely chopped

 - 2 large garlic clove minced

 - 2 tablespoon chili powder or more to taste